+In the case of a rational flux $N=q N_c$ ($N_c$ is the number of the q-unit cells), we can consider the states of fermions of one q-cell or $N_c$ cells, taking into account the tunneling of fermions belonging the nearest-neighbor cells.

-The terms ${\cal H}(\epsilon)$ determine the fermion spectrum in the region of the energy $\epsilon$, the total Hamiltonian ${\cal H}(\epsilon)+{\cal H}(-\epsilon)$ does not break the $U(1)$ symmetry of the Hamiltonian (1).
-Taking into account the numerical calculations of the spectrum, we can increase the region of the spectrum near the energy $\epsilon$ which determined by the Hamiltonian (2), assuming $\tau=t$.
-The Hamiltonian (2) defines the $x$-chains of noninteracting dimers, it was proposed by Kitaev \cite{K} for describing topological superconductivity in the chain of spinless fermions.
-The Majorana fermions are paired in the dimers with energy $\pm \tau$, the operators $\gamma(1,\frac{\pi}{4})$ and $\chi(N,\frac{\pi}{4})$ are free Majorana fermions at the energy equal to $\sqrt2$, they remain unpaired and form zero energy edge states.
-The gapless edge modes existing in the energy range of about $ -\sqrt2 $ are associated with Majorana operators $\chi(1,\frac{5\pi}{4})$ and $\gamma (N,\frac{5\pi}{4})$.
-These Majorana fermions have opposite chirality (see in \fref{fig:1} c)), at energies $\sqrt2$ and $ -\sqrt2$ the Chern numbers $C_\gamma$ have opposite signs -1 and 1, respectively.
+The term ${\cal H}(\epsilon)$ determines the fermion states in the region of the energy $\epsilon$, the total Hamiltonian ${\cal H}(\epsilon)+{\cal H}(-\epsilon)$ does not break the $U(1)$ symmetry of the Hamiltonian (1).
+The Hamiltonians (2) define the $x$-chains of isolated dimers, it was proposed by Kitaev \cite{K} for describing topological superconductivity in the chain of spinless fermions.
+The tunneling of fermions located at the nearest-neighbor $y-$chains opens the gaps $\Delta=\tau$ in the spectrum at the points $k_p$, $\pm 1$.
+Taking into account the numerical calculations of the spectrum, we can define value of $\tau$, assuming $ \tau = 2 t $.
+Considering a sample of a cylindrical shape, where $N/q$ is a positive integer, we find that Majorana fermions located at the ends of the sample are free at $k_1=\frac{\pi}{3}$, zero energy edge states are realized at $k_1=\frac{\pi}{3}$ (see in {fig:1}a),b)).
+The Majorana fermions are paired in the dimers with energy $\pm \frac{\tau}{2}$, the operators $\chi(1)$ and $\gamma(N)$ are free Majorana fermions at the energy equal to $1$, they remain unpaired and form zero energy edge states.
+In the weak t-limit, the velocities of the edge modes at the middle of the gaps are $ \mp 2 \sin k_1 $; the intersection points $k_p$ are weakly depend on t.
+Free Majorana fermions states existing in the energy $ -1$ are associated with Majorana operators $\gamma(1)$ and $\chi(N)$.
+The Majorana fermions have opposite chirality (see in {fig:1}), at energies $1$ and $ -1$, the Chern numbers have opposite signs -1 and 1, respectively.